Heselton History, Family Crest & Coats of Arms

 The surname Heselton was first found in Sussex at ancient manor in or near Dallington.
 The name is derived from the Old English words hoesel + denu, which mean "Hazel" + "valley."
 Hazleton Abbey was an abbey in Gloucestershire.

-Important Dates for the Heselton family
+Early History of the Heselton family

 Heselton Spelling Variations